Anyone who takes on gardening will tell you that it’s one of the most wonderful pursuits in their lives!

 Many flower lovers take the relevance of seasons for granted.
 For instance, it’s easy to get giddy planting spring flowers early as soon as winter begins to clear.

-But if you don’t have a greenhouse, there’s a great chance they’ll be left open to frost from spring thaw.
+But if you don’t have a greenhouse, there’s a great chance they’ll be left open to the frost from the spring thaw.
 This could wreak havoc on– or worse, even kill– those tender buds.

 On the flip side, planting spring flowers too late leaves them open to rising heat.
 This could inhibit their growth and keep them from blossoming.